What is the Lymphatic System?

 Treatment options at Nordic House Spa

 If you do NOT need intensive limb reduction but do need Managing of limb swelling from time to time, this session by session option is for you.
 Head over to BOOKING and book a Manual lymphatic draining session under Lymphedema Care.

-Complete decongestive Therapy to reduce Limb size
+Complete decongestive Therapy to reduce Limb size Phase 1

 We offer a 3 treatments a week Program.
 Treatments include Bandaging, MLD and guidance on how to manage bandaging at home, skin care and more.
 All first time Lymphedema patients gets 1 hour free consultation at their first visit.
 To find the right treatment plan, access home care options and availability to treatment, as it takes commitment to show up 3 times a week.
-We highly recommend that you add a 4th and 5th session a week to your care and these 2 additional sessions are even heavier discounted to encourage participation.
+We highly recommend that you add a 4th and 5th session a week to your care and these 2 additional sessions are discounted even more to encourage participation.
 However we understand that not everyone can commit that much time, between, work, kids and other engagements.
-Therefor 3 times a weeks is the minimum we require for you to start lymphedema treatment.
+Therefore, 3 times a weeks is the minimum we require for you to start lymphedema treatment.
 You will Need a Physicians release form from your doctor to start treatment with us.
 We do not take insurance We recommenced that you CONTACT us before booking any treatments online as we can create induvial packages designed for you and your needs.